StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-Solutions/ac-solutions.md

 ms.search.keywords: Czech, productivity, additional functions, sale, warehouse, invoicing, barcode, claims, transportation, workflow ms.author: v-makune
 ---
+# Autocont changes to Aricoma
+Autocont is changing.
+Like the other brands in the group, it adopts the new name Aricoma.
+This brings together companies focused on IT infrastructure, cloud technology, enterprise applications, cybersecurity, public sector digitalization and systems integration.
+As Aricoma, we want to offer customers an extension of services and solutions under a single brand and a more comprehensive approach to their needs.

 # Microsoft Dynamics 365 Business Central